fasiha/ebisu/README.md

 ![figures/halflife.png](figures/halflife.png)

 If the student correctly answers the quiz, Ebisu expects the new half-life to be greater than a week.
 If the student answers correctly after just a day, the half-life rises a little bit, since we expected the student to remember this fact that soon after reviewing it.
 If the student surprises us by *failing* the quiz just a day after they last reviewed it, the projected half-life drops.
 The more tentative “α=β=3” model aggressively adjusts the half-life, while the more assured “α=β=12” model is more conservative in its update.
-(The vertical bars indicate Ebisu’s confidence about the new half-life.
-The code for these two charts is [below](#demo-code).
-Finally, each fact has an α and β associated with it and I explain what they mean mathematically in the next section.)
+(Each fact has an α and β associated with it and I explain what they mean mathematically in the next section.
+Also, the code for these two charts is [below](#demo-code).)

 Similarly, if the student fails the quiz after a whole month of not reviewing it, this isn’t a surprise—the half-life drops a bit from the initial half-life of a week.
 If she does surprise us, passing the quiz after a month of not studying it, then Ebisu boosts its expectated half-life—by a lot for the “α=β=3” model, less for the “α=β=12” one.